TagNakamoto/startup/README.md

 7. **Database Data** - Storing login data, and answer statistics data

 8. **WebSocket Data** - Update students about their answer choices and teachers about question statistics

+## HTML Deliverable
+For the startup HTML I implemented:
+	- **HTML Pages** - Three HTML pages for login, answer checking (AnswerCheckerPage), and answer statistics (AnswerStatistics)
+	- **Links** - Each page links to the GitHub for the project.
+Functionality to link from login to other pages based off login information
+	- **Text** - Added text to explain webpages and cue user input
+	- **Images** - I couldn't figure out how to include an image and so I didn't do this. 😔
+	- **DB/Login** - Input box and submit button for login.
+The answer data table represents data pulled from the database.
+	- **WebSocket** - Gives live data for answer statistics and instant feedback to the student using the answer checker.